Hardcore Harry's

 The founders had been running Get Going, an established mobile personal training business, when they began standing up Harry’s as a separate brand and product.
 I had spent the previous year at Get Going on creative strategy and design.
 As Harry’s started to take shape, they pulled me across from its inception.
 There was a brief, a domain, sketches, and a vision document.
 There was no app yet.

-The first surface wasn’t even a product.
+The first thing we built wasn’t a product.
 It was an online community where the brand promoted users’ achievements and started building the audience.
 The app came next, as the place that community would convene to actually take on the challenges.

-The business goal was uncompromising: build a consumer fitness product that could grow without paid-ad scaffolding, generate real revenue from challenge entries, and feel like a place users wanted to be in rather than a utility they tolerated.
+The business goal was ambitious.
+Grow a consumer fitness product without paid-ad scaffolding, generate real revenue from challenge entries, and make it feel like a place people wanted to be in rather than a utility they tolerated.

 Process